Click “Confirm” to login to your existing account or create a new account.

 Press registrants at our meetings receive, at no charge, a badge that provides access to all scientific sessions, the press room, and the press conference room.
 Some events and activities, including but not limited to invitation-only events and communications workshops, are not open to press badge holders.

 All press room badges are issued at the discretion of the AGU Media Relations Office.
 Press room badges are non-transferable.
 All registrants must provide credentials regardless of whether they have attended past AGU meetings.
 If you have questions about these requirements, please contact AGU Media Relations.

 NOTE: Audio recording and video recording are not allowed in scientific sessions or in poster halls.
 Photography is allowed throughout the meeting, however, please see AGU's social media and photography policy for more information.

+Professional journalists who present appropriate credentials will be considered for complimentary press registration.
 Check the drop-down menus for examples of acceptable credentials.

 Media registration is granted at the discretion of AGU’s Media Relations Office.

 Provide a picture of your press pass or business card, link to the masthead of your outlet listing your name and position, or link to your byline are sufficient credentials for

 Staff journalists must be employed by recognized news media outlets that distribute news to the general public.
 Media outlets associated with advocacy organizations must be editorially independent of the advocacy organization.